-Submittal Table one) e 10-1 Wholesale: Noti fication to Cities and Counties (select
+Submittal Table 10-1 Wholesale: Notification to Cities and Counties (select one)

 Supplier has notified more than 10 cities or counties in accordance with Water Code Sections 10621 (b) and 10642.
 Completion of the table below is not required.
 Provide a separate list of the cities and counties that were notified.

 Provide the page or loc ation of this list in the UWMP.

-\checkmark Supplier has notified 10 or fewer cities or counties.
+V Supplier has notified 10 or fewer cities or counties.
 Complete the table below.

 City Name 60 Day Notice Notice of Public Hearing

-Add additional rows as needed
+Add additiona l rows as needed

-Hollister \checkmark
+Hollister ▽ ~

-San Juan Bautista V
+San Juan Bautista V V

 County Name Drop Down List 60 Day Notice Notice of Public Hearing

 Add additiona l rows as needed

-San Benito \checkmark
+San Benito V ▼

 Santa Clara

-NOTES: NOTES:
+NOTES:

-Retail Wholesale 2020 Guidebook Location Water Code Section Summary as Applies to UWMP Subject 2020 UWMP Location x x Chapter 1 10615 A plan shall describe and evaluate sources of supply, reasonable and practical efficient uses, reclamation and demand management activities.
-Introduction and Overview Executive Summary x x Chapter 1 10630.5 Each plan shall include a simple description of the supplier's plan Summary Executive Summary x x Section 2.2 10620(b) Every person that becomes an urban water supplier shall adopt an urban Plan Preparation Section 2.1 x x Section 2.6 10620(d)(2) Coordinate the preparation of its plan with other appropriate agencies in the area, including other water suppliers that share a common source, water management agencies, and relevant public agencies, to the extent practicable.
-Plan Preparation Section 2.2 x x Section 2.6.2 10642 Provide supporting documentation that the water supplier has encouraged active involvement of diverse social, cultural, and economic elements of the population within the service area prior to and during the preparation of the plan and contingency plan.
-Plan Preparation Section 2.1 x Section 2.6, Section 6.1 10631(h) Detail suppliars will include desurgentation that they have provided their System Supplies 2.1 (Tables 2-3 and 2-4) x 10631(h) Wholesale suppliers will include documentation that they have provided their urban water suppliers with identification and quantification of the existing and planned sources of water available from the wholesale to the urban supplier during various water year types.
-System Supplies Section 6.1 and Section 7.2.3 (table 7-1) х x Section 3.1 10631(a) Describe the water supplier service area.
-System Description Section 3.2 х х Section 3.3 10631(a) Describe the climate of the service area of the supplier.
-System Description Section 3.3 х x Section 3.4 10631(a) Provide population projections for 2025, 2030, 2035, 2040 and optionally 2045.
+Retail Wholesale 2020 Guidebook Location Water Code Section Summary as Applies to UWMP Subject 2020 UWMP Location х х Chapter 1 10615 A plan shall describe and evaluate sources of supply, reasonable and practical efficient uses, reclamation and demand management activities.
+Introduction and Overview Executive Summary х х Chapter 1 10630.5 Each plan shall include a simple description of the supplier's plan including water availability, future requirements, a strategy for meeting needs, and other pertinent information.
+Additionally, a supplier may also choose to include a simple description at the beginning of each chapter.
+Summary Executive Summary х х Section 2.2 10620(b) Every person that becomes an urban water supplier shall adopt an urban water management plan within one year after it has become an urban water supplier.
+Plan Preparation Section 2.1 x х Section 2.6 10620(d)(2) Coordinate the preparation of its plan with other appropriate agencies in the area, including other water suppliers that share a common source, water management agencies, and relevant public agencies, to the extent practicable.
+Plan Preparation Section 2.2 х х Section 2.6.2 10642 Provide supporting documentation that the water supplier has Plan Preparation Section 2.1 х Section 2.6, Section 6.1 10631(h) Potail cumpliors will include documentation that they have provided their 2.1 (Tables 2-3 and 2-4) х Section 2.6 10631(h) Wholesale suppliers will include documentation that they have provided their urban water suppliers with identification and quantification of the existing and planned sources of water available from the wholesale to the urban supplier during various water year types.
+System Supplies Section 6.1 and Section 7.2.3 (table 7-1) Х х Section 3.1 10631(a) Describe the water supplier service area.
+System Description Section 3.2 Χ х Section 3.3 10631(a) Describe the climate of the service area of the supplier.
+System Description Section 3.3 х х Section 3.4 10631(a) Provide population projections for 2025, 2030, 2035, 2040 and optionally 2045.
 System Description Section 3.4 (Table 3-1) х х Section 3.4.2 10631(a) Describe other social, economic, and demographic factors affecting the supplier's water management planning.
 System Description Section 3.4 х х Sections 3.4 and 5.4 10631(a) Indicate the current population of the service area.
 System Description and Baselines and Targets Section 3.4 (Table 3-1)